-Data collected during a 3-day site visit, combined with information provided by the General Manager Operations, Mr Stuart Crawford, were used to update the EMP.
+Data collected during a 3-day site visit, combined with information provided by the General Manager Operations, Mr Stuart Crawford, were used to update this EMP.
+Following the principles of adaptive management, new procedures and technology that were either unavailable or not applicable in 2021, as well as changes based on the outcomes of monitoring, may be included in this EMP.